Stall rest secrets

 Toys

-• You may also consider some toys in the stall, also.
+- You may also consider some toys in the stall.
 Several horses have loved their cat-sized stuffed animals in the stall with them.
-If you tie one to the stall wall, make sure the rope is not looped so your horse can get his head or hoof in.
+If you tie one to the stall wall, ensure the rope is not looped so your horse can get his head or hoof in.
 This also goes for any licks or treats you can find.
-Some horses also like a mirror (shatterproof) to have a “buddy”.
+Some horses also like a mirror (shatterproof) to have a “buddy.”
 If not, having direct sight of other horses is calming.

 This is a slow feeder/treat dispenser that can occupy a horse for hours.
-And provide lots of entertainment for you, too!
+And provides lots of entertainment for you, too!

 Positive reinforcement training

-• This is also a great time to teach your horse some tricks.
+- This is also a great time to teach your horse some tricks.
 I used a clicker method to train one of mine, about 5 minutes a day several times a day.
 He knows all sorts of tricks and can even identify and touch up to 5 different objects.
-The first trick I taught him was to “look away” – so he always respected my space.
+The first trick I taught him was to “look away” so he would always respect my space.

 Again, check with your veterinarian and other pro’s as you and your horse start stall rest.
 It doesn’t have to be too horrible, for either of you!